USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 The Strategy Detailed Result table itself can be summarized in many ways using predefined summary queries (e.g., by state, by county, by control technology).
 Users familiar with SQL can also define their own custom queries.
 The Strategy Detailed Result table can also be merged with the original input inventory, in an automated manner, to produce a *controlled emissions inventory* that reflects implementation of the strategy.
 The controlled emissions inventory includes information about the measures that have been applied to the controlled sources and can be directly input to the SMOKE modeling system to prepare air quality model-ready emissions data.
 Comments are placed at the top of the inventory file to indicate the strategy that produced it and the settings of the high-level parameters that were used to run the strategy.

-Detailed information on the types of control strategy algorithms is provided in [Section 2](#Algorithms4).
-[Section 3](#Managing4) describes how to set up and manage control strategies.
-[Section 4](#Input4) details the inputs to control strategies, including adding inventories, control measures, and constraints to a strategy.
-Running a strategy and accessing its outputs are discussed in [Section 5](#Running4).
-Documentation for the various types of strategy outputs is given in [Section 6](#Outputs4) and information about summaries of strategy inputs and outputs is given in [Section 7](#Summaries4).
+Detailed information on the types of control strategy algorithms is provided in [CoST Control Strategy Algorithms](#Algorithms4).
+[Managing Control Strategies](#Managing4) describes how to set up and manage control strategies.
+[Inputs to Control Strategies](#Inputs4) details the inputs to control strategies, including adding inventories, control measures, and constraints to a strategy.
+Running a strategy and accessing its outputs are discussed in [Running a Strategy and Accessing Its Outputs](#Running4).
+Documentation for the various types of strategy outputs is given in [Outputs of Control Strategies](#Outputs4) and information about summaries of strategy inputs and outputs is given in [Summaries of Strategy Inputs and Outputs](#Summaries4).

 <a id=Algorithms4></a>

-## CoST Control Strategy Algorithms
+## CoST Control Strategy Algorithms {#Algorithms4}

 Once the inputs have been defined, the strategy can be run on the EMF server.
 The method by which the measures are associated with the strategies depends on the algorithm that has been selected for the strategy.
 At this time, six algorithms are available to determine how measures are assigned to sources: